 Bainbridge is a very small town located in the state of Pennsylvania.
 With a population of 1,536 people and just one neighborhood, Bainbridge is the 713th largest community in Pennsylvania.

-When you are in Bainbridge, you'll notice that it is more blue-collar than most other communities in America.
-40.53% of Bainbridge’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Because occupations involving physical labor dominate the local economy, Bainbridge is generally considered to be a blue-collar town.
+40.53% of the Bainbridge workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Bainbridge is a town of sales and office workers, construction workers and builders, and service providers.
 There are especially a lot of people living in Bainbridge who work in office and administrative support (14.35%), sales jobs (9.75%), and business and financial occupations (7.01%).

-One interesting thing about the economy is that relatively large numbers of people worked from their home: 12.93% of the workforce.
-While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
+A relatively large number of people in Bainbridge telecommute to their jobs.
+Overall, about 12.93% of the workforce works from home.
+While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 Because of many things, Bainbridge is a very good place for families to consider.
 With an enviable combination of good schools, low crime, college-educated neighbors who tend to support education because of their own experiences, and a high rate of home ownership in predominantly single-family properties, Bainbridge really has some of the features that families look for when choosing a good community to raise children.
 Is Bainbridge perfect?
 Of course not, and if you like frenetic nightlife, it will be far from your cup of tea.
 But overall this is a solid community, with many things to recommend it as a family-friendly place to live.